Cortado Recipe: Honey Bee Variation

 - 7 ml honey syrup

 What is a Cortado?

 Cortado is a Spanish word that means “cut.”
 Simply put, a cortado is an espresso that has been “cut” by an equal amount of steamed milk (1).
-The usual recipe is two ounces of espresso, two ounces of warm milk.
+The usual recipe is 60 ml of espresso, 60 ml of warm milk.
 It came into the United States through San Francisco but quickly spread from coast to coast.
 (2)

 “I was first turned on to the Cortado by a barista at my neighbourhood coffee shop a couple years ago.
 What began as an occasional cup grew into an exploration of – and documentation of – cortados across New York City.”

 From its origins in the Basque country of Spain, across Galicia to the northern part of Portugal, cortado doesn’t use as much milk as ‘cafe con leche’ (the Spanish name for the French café au lait or the Italian caffe latte), just enough to balance the pungent espresso with warm, creamy milk.

 And while that milk is slightly frothy, it’s not all foam.
 The Cortado isn’t about latte art, it’s about the enjoyment of pure, balanced flavour.
 It’s the type of coffee drink for people who like espresso based drinks with a strong coffee taste.

 Watch Steven prepare and compare all the most popular espresso drinks, including the cortado, in this video:

 Craving for more coffee recipes?
 You’ll find 19 Mouthwatering Coffee Recipes In Our Beautiful, Print-Worthy E-Book.